Message from the Dean

 To study the Bible and appreciate its rich, diverse message is a love and vocation that we all share at Azusa Pacific University.
 We seek to develop students who come to the Bible invested in learning how the people of God, throughout biblical history, have responded in their own searches for security, stability, and clarity.
 The program in biblical studies at Azusa Pacific University launches students on a lifelong pursuit of learning and of loving the Scriptures, which have sustained and enriched us for generations.

-Through the department’s biblical studies (major and minor), religious studies (major), ancient languages (minor), religion (minor), and religion and culture (minor) programs, students are challenged to focus on the Hebrew Bible, the New Testament, or a combination of both.
+Through the department’s biblical studies (major and minor), religious studies (major and minor), and ancient languages (minor) programs, students are challenged to focus on the Hebrew Bible, the New Testament, or a combination of both.
 There are also courses in biblical Greek and biblical Hebrew, as well as classical Greek and Latin, that can be used to enhance students’ study of the Bible.
 Department faculty share the university’s Wesleyan commitment to values and a worldview that inspires us to fully engage and challenge our students.
 Through mentoring relationships, we seek to develop them as individuals, pray with them, and encourage them as they seek and find their own vocations.
 Our hope is to model a commitment to service that integrates our own confessional faith with the hopes and needs of our communities.

 Call the Department of Biblical and Religious Studies to set up a meeting to discuss our programs.

 Robert Duke, Ph.D.